 Literature conforms to some of the same conventions that are used for nonfiction writing, but there are also a number of differences.
-For example, almost all science and social science writing is written in the third person, but that is not necessarily true with fiction.
+For example, almost all science and social science writing is written in the third person, but fictional texts can also have first-person narrators.

 If the passage contains dialogue, keep the characters straight.
 Label them by their first initials and track the dialogue so that you are sure who says what.
 This is especially important when the writer has omitted tags such as “he said," or “she replied,”